Dean Corll: Search for victims

 By May 1974, 21 of Corll's victims had been identified, with all but four of the youths having either lived in or had close connections to Houston Heights.
-Two more teenagers were identified in 1983 and 1985; one of whom, Richard Kepner, also lived in Houston Heights.
+Two more teenagers were identified in 1983 and 1985; one of whom, Richard Kepner, had originally lived in Humble, Texas, but had relocated to Spring Branch shortly before his disappearance to train as a carpenter's helper.
 The other youth, Willard Branch, lived in the Oak Forest district of Houston.

 Indictment

 On August 13, a grand jury convened in Harris County to hear evidence against Henley and Brooks: the first witnesses to testify were Williams and Kerley, who testified to the events of August 7 and 8 leading to the death of Corll.
+Another witness who testified to his experience at the hands of Corll was William Ridinger, who recounted his abuse at Corll's Schuler Street address before he was released.
+Also to testify at the hearing were the investigators who recounted the various statements and confessions provided by Henley and Brooks in the days following Corll's death and individuals tasked with supervising the exhumation of the victims' bodies.

-Another witness who testified to his experience at the hands of Corll was William Ridinger.
-After listening to over six hours of testimony from various people, on August 14, the jury initially indicted Henley on three counts of murder and Brooks on one count.
+After listening to over six hours of testimony, on August 14, the grand jury indicted Henley on three counts of murder and Brooks on one count.
 Bail for each youth was set at $100,000.

-The District Attorney requested that Henley undergo a psychiatric examination to determine whether he was mentally competent to stand trial, but his attorney, Charles Melder, opposed the decision, stating the move would violate Henley's constitutional rights.
+Henley was not charged with the death of Corll, which prosecutors would ultimately rule on September 18 had been committed in self-defense.

 By the time the grand jury had completed its investigation, Henley had been indicted for six murders, and Brooks for four.
-Henley was not charged with the death of Corll, which prosecutors ruled on September 18 had been committed in self-defense.
+Both would later reject pretrial offers presented to them by Assistant District Attorney Don Lambright of life sentences in exchange for pleas of guilty to the murders for which they had been indicted.
+A pretrial motion that Henley undergo a psychiatric examination to determine whether he was mentally competent to stand trial was also opposed by his attorney, Charles Melder, upon the grounds the ruling would violate Henley's constitutional rights.